 Enter into a contract with Canongate on its standard author agreement terms, with an advance on royalties of £10,000 (ten thousand pounds) for exclusive World volume, audio, eBook and serial rights.

-If unrepresented already, be offered a contract to sign with Jenny Brown Associates, on their standard terms.
+If unrepresented already, be offered a contract to sign with The Good Literary Agency, on their standard terms.